pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 In concrete terms, it means that when we write code that will run on the server part, which is what we're doing here, we always have to keep in mind that a client that has connected in the past, may have disconnected by the time the server tries to communicate with it.
 There might be various reasons, to name a few, the client may have explicitly closed the connection, a network issue may have happened, causing the connection to be accidentally closed, or maybe the client code had an internal error, such as an exception being thrown and the process died.

 After creating the `client` variable, we have absolutely no guarantee that the client process on the other side is still connected.
-It is reasonable to assume that the client is still connected two lines below when we call `client.gets`, and while unlikely, it's still important to keep in mind that the network communication might still fail.
+It is reasonable to assume that the client is still connected soon after when we call `client.gets`, and while unlikely, it's still important to keep in mind that the network communication might still fail.

 But what about later on, on the next iteration, and so on?
 We always have to expect that things might fail if we want our server to handle all the possible scenarios it might find itself in.
+This is what the check for `nil` and what the `rescue Errno::ECONNRESET` do.

 {{% /admonition %}}